JPZV/BluN64-ESP32/README.md

 You can find also the Pinout for both the [ESP32](/hardware/ESP32%20Pinout.png) and the [Gamepad itself](/hardware/GamePad%20Pinout.png).
 You zoom them a lot so do it if you cannot read something.

-Please note, you **have** to join the **JP5** mounting point (at the left of the controller).
+Please note, you **have** to join the **JP5** mounting point (at the right of the controller).
 And, if your controller has a capacitor named **C10** above the joystick's connector, **don't** remove it.
 The rest of the components (resistors, IC, capacitors, jumpers, etc.) **must** be removed before connecting your ESP32.

 ## Using it

-After flashing it for the first time, the BluN64 will start in *Switch Mode*, this means that the control will try to connect to an already paired Nintendo Switch, or to a Nintendo Switch in pair mode (i.e. in "**Change Grip/Order**).
+After flashing it for the first time, the BluN64 will start in *Switch Mode*, this means that the control will try to connect to an already paired Nintendo Switch, or to a Nintendo Switch in pair mode (i.e. in "**Change Grip/Order**").
 If you want to change to *BlueRetro Mode*, you have to press **L, R and Start at the same time** for about five seconds until the Mode LED (**GPIO 16**) turns off.
-In *BlueRetro Mode*, the controller will be available for every type of device, including any console with a [BlueRetro](https://github.com/darthcloud/BlueRetro) on it, Android Device, Windows, etc. I'll work as a generic controller so everything should be working without any problem.
+In *BlueRetro Mode*, the controller will be available for every type of device, including any console with a [BlueRetro](https://github.com/darthcloud/BlueRetro) on it, Android Device, Windows, etc. It'll work as a generic controller so everything should be working without any problem.
 To go back to *Switch Mode*, you have to do the same steps (**L + R + Start** for **5 seconds**)

-You can switch between both modes on-the-fly, you don't have to shut down neither the controller nor the console for switching, and every time you turn on the controller it'll start on the last mode used.
+You can switch between both modes on-the-fly, you don't have to shut down neither the controller nor the console for switching, and every time you turn on the controller it'll start on the latest mode used.

 In Nintendo Switch, to press the *Home Button* without a physical button wired to **GPIO 2**, you can press both **Start** and then **L** at the same time.
 The same thing applies to *ZR* (which can be optionally wired to **GPIO 4**), but this time with **Start** and **R**